Home

 States.

-How
+How has

-There was sufficient evidence that the defendants
+was sufficient evidence that the defendants use

-use of monies wired to him were to pay off his home
+of monies wired to him were to pay off his home

 or buy a new car and therefore showed even more